rohm1/mySlides.js/README.md

 * exposé mode (grid, inline)
 * responsive design (resize the text depending on your screen height)
 * pauses: display your slides step by step
+* only: to display elements of your slides exactly when you want
 * localization: select your language to display properly the date
 * create your own theme